-Welcome to our copyright guide, this guide will assist you with the lawful use of copyrighted library resources at the University of Sunderland.
+This guide will assist you with the lawful use of copyrighted library resources at the University of Sunderland.
 The information contained in these pages is for guidance only and does not constitute legal advice.
-If you require legal copyright advice or advice for for non-library resources, we invite you to visit the website of the UK Intellectual Property Office website (www.ipo.gov.uk) or the JISC Legal website (www.jisclegal.ac.uk).
+If you require legal copyright advice or advice for non-library resources, we invite you to visit the website of the UK Intellectual Property Office ipo.gov.uk or the JISC Legal website jisclegal.ac.uk.

-This guide contains information from https://www.gov.uk/guidance/exceptions-to-copyright and contains public sector information licensed under the Open Government Licence v3.0.
+This guide contains information from the gov.uk website on exceptions to copyright and contains public sector information licensed under the Open Government Licence v3.0.

 All individuals are personally responsible for ensuring they comply with copyright law when using materials created by others.
 Failure to comply with proper procedures may be a disciplinary offence within the University and could also result in legal action by copyright/licence holders against the University and/or the individual and/or the withdrawal of licence and consents.